 f.
 The pitcher’s helper does not need to have whole body in circle.
 They only need to have one foot in circle with possession of ball to stop the play.

-21. There is no bunting off of the pitching machine.
+25. There is no bunting off of the pitching machine or during coach pitch.

-35. If the game is not rescheduled, it is will be ruled as a forfeiture by the home team.
+38. If the game is not rescheduled, it is will be ruled as forfeiture by the home team.
 If the game is rescheduled and both teams have been informed, any team failing to show will forfeit the game.
 A rescheduled game may or may not include the same players.
 If original line up is available it is expected to remain the same.
 In the event that the same line up is not available free substitution is allowed.

 1. The coach must notify the umpire at the time of the rule infraction that he/she is protesting the rule violation.